 I am open to any suggestions my dear readers might have!

 The Guest Writer Program is now open!
-Comments on this page are unlocked; please feel free to use them or to email me at exceptionnotfound1 at gmail dot com.
+Use the comments below to get in touch with me, or email me at exceptionnotfound1 at gmail dot com.
 I am looking forward to hearing your post ideas!